 52teas is a company I want to love, they release such intriguing sounding dessert teas every week in limited edition batches (which means if you want one you had better jump on it, not every tea gets reblended, although this tea is currently available.)
 The last two weeks they have released holiday themed teas, Eggnog Honeybush and Peppermint Bark Black, both of which sound quite tasty, but by the end of January I'm pretty burned out on Christmas themed teas so I decided to pass on them.

 At this point I've tried over twenty blends from 52teas, I love to order such delicious sounding teas because they allow me to splurge without the guilt of empty calories.
-Unfortunately I seldom come across one that I really love so I've been ordering from them a lot less and instead relying on the travelling tea boxes going around Steepster to help me try out the few that have caught my eye.
+Unfortunately I seldom come across one that I really love so I've been ordering from them a lot less and instead relying on the traveling tea boxes going around Steepster to help me try out the few that have caught my eye.
 Back in October I got a chance to sample Blueberry Cream Cheese Danish Black which had been on my shopping list for quite some time.
 While it ended up being one of my favorite teas from 52teas to date, I thought it could be better.
 Then I found out that Frank, the mad scientist behind 52teas, blended a version with a green base and I was in heaven.
 I have found that I don't particularly care for the black base that he uses for his teas, but I've enjoyed several of his green teas, so I knew this was meant to be.

 I broke my tea buying hiatus for this tea, which is pretty big news since I try very hard to stick to not buying teas just before Black Friday (which is when I do the bulk of my tea buying.)